amandoabreu/amandoabreu.github.io/_drafts/what-i-wish-someone-told-me-when-i-started-doing-web-development.markdown

 ## Practice

 {: .quote .quote--left}
-> “Don't fear the developer that built 10,000 sites once, fear the developer that built one site 10,000 times” - Bruce Lee
+> “Don't fear the developer that built 10,000 sites, fear the developer that built one site 10,000 times” - Bruce Lee